Durkamlrd/documentation_mkdocs_guard/docs/index.md

 ## Using Emojis

-I like to drink :juice: after I played :soccer:
+I like to drink :tumbler_glass:: after I played :soccer: